szstonelee/gointernal/scheduler.md

 If the task is blocked for I/O of disk in Linux, the thread will be blocked.
 But Go runtime knows that.
 So a new thread will take over the current LPQ.
 The blocked thread with the blocked task will wait to finish, i.e. until unblocked.
 After the blocked disk call finishs, the Goroutine will return to the LPQ, and the unused thread can return to the thread pool or be destroyed.
 [There is a proposal for an improvement for this strategy if you want to dive deeper](http://pages.cs.wisc.edu/~riccardo/assets/diskio.pdf).

-Again, a thread running in the core never block in Go.
+Again, a thread running in the core, for current LRQ, never block in Go.

 The I/O for disk is so special in Linux because regular file descriptor are always blocked device.